-When posing a subject, two important questions to ask yourself are:
+When posing a portrait subject, two important questions to ask yourself include:

 - 1. ‘where are they looking?’

 - 2. ‘what impact does this have on the shot?’

 Where your subject is looking can have a real impact upon your image and how those looking at your image view it.